 Ask yourself other types of relevant questions about these people.
 Are they married?
 Are they male or female?
 Do they play golf?
 Define them in as many relevant ways as possible.

-3. Who will gain from the value in your offer?
+3. Which specific customers will benefit from your offer?

 - To whom will these problems be most troublesome?